Lightning Source

 Lightning Source is a printer and distributor of print-on-demand books.
 The company is a business unit of Ingram Content Group.
-Originally incorporated in 1996 as Lightning Print Inc., the company is headquartered in La Vergne, Tennessee.
+Originally incorporated in 1996 as Lightning Print Inc., the company is headquartered in La Vergne, Tennessee, United States.
 Its UK operations are based in Milton Keynes.
 They also have operations in Maurepas, France and Melbourne, Australia.

 IngramSpark is a service operated by Lightning Source to cater for the needs of independent publishers and authors.
 Since it launched in 2013, IngramSpark has registered more than 7 million books, with 4,000 new books added each day.

 Espresso Book Machine

 The Espresso Book Machine 2.0 is a compact (3.8 ft wide by 2.7 ft deep by 4.5 ft high) book-printing kiosk that can be installed in a bookshop or public place to print, bind and cut books on demand while the customer waits.
 The EBM 2.0 can download encrypted book files from Lightning Source (LS).
 Publishers must specifically give permission in order for their titles to be included in the scheme.

 The EBM project can theoretically allow faster access to LS print-on-demand books in regions where there is no existing LS plant, and where shipping times would otherwise create significant supply delays.
 It also allows large bookshops to offer their customers almost immediate access to a wider range of titles than could be held onsite.
 However, to date, uptake of the Espresso Book Machine system has been low.